wfjm/w11/doc/README_known_issues.md

 Therefore, an instruction re-execution will always give the correct result.
 But clearly a BUG, the condition codes must not change in case of MMU aborts.

-### V0.791-4 {[issue #36](https://github.com/wfjm/w11/issues/36)} -- MMU trap delayed when prefetch in s_idecode

-The s_idecode prefetch logic checks only for tflag and int_pending, but not for pending MMU traps.

-If the instruction read of a RR instruction, like ROR R0 or ADD R0,R1 causes an MMU trap, this trap will not executed.
-In fact, it's not even queued, it's lost.

-Detected in a code review.
-No practical consequences, MMU traps are not used by any OS.
-But clearly a BUG, such cases should trigger an MMU trap.

 ### V0.50-2 {[issue #28](https://github.com/wfjm/w11/issues/28)} -- RK11: write protect action too slow

 Some simple RK11 drivers, especially in test codes, don't poll for completion